felixlu/awesome-stars/topics.md

 - [dutchcoders/transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.
+- [EasyFrontendHQ/html-tailwindcss-components](https://github.com/EasyFrontendHQ/html-tailwindcss-components) - Free TailwindCSS HTML UI Components - built to create landing pages and websites.
+Easyfrontend UI components are free and open-source. show your support and love, don't forget to give us a star 🌟
 - [hoppscotch/proxyscotch](https://github.com/hoppscotch/proxyscotch) - 📡 A simple proxy server created for https://hoppscotch.io
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books) - :books: Freely available programming books